-- Assessment instruments meeting this requirement include (must be within 2 years of enrollment to be considered valid): - A common placement test where a minimum score has been achieved pursuant to Rule 6A-10.0315, F.A.C.; - Tests of Adult Basic Education (TABE) 11 & 12; and, - 2014 GED® Tests: Reasoning through Language Arts and/or Mathematics Reasoning where a minimum score (145) as required in Rule 6A-6A.6.021, Florida Administrative Code (F.A.C.) has been achieved.
+- Tests of Adult Basic Education (TABE) Forms 11 & 12, 2017; - Comprehensive Adult Student Assessment System (CASAS) GOALS 900 Series, 2019, and, - 2014 GED® Tests: Reasoning through Language Arts and/or Mathematics Reasoning where a minimum score (145) as required in Rule 6A-6A.6.021, Florida Administrative Code (F.A.C.) has been attained on each test.

-Applicants transferring appropriately leveled TABE, GED test sections, or common placement tests must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
-Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
-Standardized tests scores are valid for two years.
+Applicants transferring appropriately leveled TABE,CASAS GOALS, GED® test sections, or other common placement tests must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
+Scores brought by hand will be accepted only if the document provided by the outside testing center is in a sealed envelope.

-Several exemptions to TABE are accepted.
+Several exemptions to basic skills are accepted.
 In order to be exempt, a student must submit official documentation to a career advisor for verification of an exemption:

-- Applicants who possess a documented degree in applied science (AAS) level or higher; - Applicants who earned a Florida standard high school diploma, 2007 or later (see withdrawal codes for standard); - Applicants who are serving as an active duty member of any branch of the United States Armed Services; - Documented passing scores on state-designated industry certification tests may be used; - Any student enrolled in an apprenticeship program that is registered with FDOE in accordance with Chapter 446.
+- 1. Applicants who possess a documented degree in applied science (AAS) level or higher; - 2.
+Applicants who earned a Florida standard high school diploma, 2007 or later (see withdrawal codes for standard); - 3.
+Applicants who are serving as an active duty member of any branch of the United States Armed Services; - 4.
+Documented passing scores on state-designated industry certification tests may be used; - 5.
+Any student enrolled in an apprenticeship program that is registered with FDOE in accordance with Chapter 446. - 6.
+Mandated basic skills evaluation exit scores may be waived for documented special needs students as per Florida guidelines.